INTRODUCTION

 The author, out of his modesty, was not using his name or “I” at these places.
 Another reasoning is that, because of the persecution when John published the gospel, he had to conceal his identity for security reasons while his readers would recognize who he was.

-Simon Peter put on his clothes.
+Simon Peter put on his clothes

-Peter had minimum dress as usual for a fisherman during the fishing.
+Peter had a minimum dress as usual for a fisherman during the fishing.
 When he came to know from John that it was the Lord, he, out of respect for his master, put on his garment to meet and greet Jesus.

-Jumped into the water.
+Jumped into the water

 When Peter realized that it was Jesus who instructed them to cast the net at the right side of the boat for the miraculous catch of fish, he ignored the boat, the fish, and his coworkers.
-Out of enthusiasm to greet the Lord, he jumped into the sea to swim hundred yards rather than being patient to wait for the boat to reach the coast with the heavy load of fish.
+Out of enthusiasm to greet the Lord, he jumped into the sea to swim a hundred yards rather than being patient to wait for the boat to reach the coast with the heavy load of fish.
 Such was his passion for the Lord and excitement to meet him.

-(8) The other disciples came in the boat dragging the net full of fish; they were not far from land, about a hundred meters.
+(8) The other disciples came in the boat dragging the net full of fish; they were not far from land, about a hundred meters

 The other six disciples did not leave the boat or the net with abundant fish.
 They had to drag the net with the fish on the boat to the shore.

-(9) When they landed, they saw a charcoal fire with fish on it, and some bread.
+(9) When they landed, they saw a charcoal fire with fish on it, and some bread

 No one knows how or from where Jesus got the fish and bread for cooking.
 There is no mention of anybody else present there.
 However, the important lesson here is the care of Jesus for his hungry, disappointed, and tired disciples.
 Even the first question Jesus had to his disciples when he saw them was, “Children, have you caught anything to eat?”
-(John 21:5).
+(Jn 21:5).
 Jesus himself got fish and bread either by a miracle or from others.
 He showed hospitality to his seven disciples like a family member.
 Fish and bread could mean enough quantity of fish and bread for all the disciples to eat.

-(10) Jesus said to them, “Bring some of the fish you have just caught.”
+(10) Jesus said to them, “Bring some of the fish you have just caught”

 (11) So Simon Peter climbed into the boat and pulled the net to shore.
-It was full of big fish – one hundred and fifty-three – but, in spite of this, the net was not torn.
+It was full of big fish – one hundred and fifty-three – but, in spite of this, the net was not torn

-Simon Peter climbed into the boat and pulled the net to shore.
+Simon Peter climbed into the boat and pulled the net to shore

 Though Jesus asked the disciples to bring some fish from their catch, Simon Peter volunteered to get fish from the boat for cooking.
 That also shows Peter’s rapid action and leadership.
 Seeing the Risen Lord excited him.
 The other disciples might have helped him.
 John, who was an eyewitness to this, gives importance to the leadership role of Peter.

-It was full of big fish.
+It was full of big fish

 The filled net is symbolic of the maximum number of fish that the net could hold.
 The size of the fish also specifies that the catch was at the peak level.
 The catch of fish would also hold small and worthless fish that the fishermen would reject and throw into the lake, as Jesus mentioned in Matthew 13:37-48.
 However, this catch contained only valuable fish.

 The interpreters compare the abundance of large fish that filled the net without tearing to the church that Jesus established.
-It would contain top quality Christians that the “fishers of men” caught.
+It would contain top-quality Christians that the “fishers of men” caught.
 Though there were a lot of fish (people) in the sea (world), the net contained only high-quality fish (faithful).
 The catch (evangelization) was successful under the remote guidance of Jesus.

-It was full of big fish – one hundred and fifty-three.
+It was full of big fish – one hundred and fifty-three

 The scholars attempted to give meaning to number 153.

-In spite of this, the net was not torn.
+In spite of this, the net was not torn

-Jesus once again became a servant to his disciples.
-Through his hospitality and service to the weak disciples, Jesus taught the need of humility and service necessary for a Christian.
+(12) Jesus said to them, “Come and have breakfast” Not one of the disciples dared to ask him, “Who are you?” for they knew it was the Lord Jesus once again became a servant to his disciples.
+Through his hospitality and service to the weak disciples, Jesus taught the need for humility and service necessary for a Christian.

 The disciples did not ask Jesus who he was because they all understood his identity.
 They had a reverential silence at Jesus’ appearance.
 This became another proof for Jesus’ resurrection.

-(13) Jesus then came and took the bread and gave it to them, and he did the same with the fish.
+(13) Jesus then came and took the bread and gave it to them, and he did the same with the fish

-(14) This was the third time that Jesus revealed himself to his disciples after rising from the dead.
+(14) This was the third time that Jesus revealed himself to his disciples after rising from the dead

 MESSAGE